[Event] Multi-stakeholder Collaboration under the CSDDD

 The adoption of the Corporate Sustainability Due Diligence Directive (CSDDD) marks a significant shift in the legal landscape of corporate accountability.
 However, the legislative process has been complex, with unexpected turns such as the Omnibus initiative shaping the final outcome.
 While the CSDDD is built upon the principles of the UNGPs, key aspects, including the scope of covered companies, the definition of due diligence, and enforcement mechanisms, differ and remain uncertain in practice.

 In this context, bridging the gap between legal theory and the reality of implementation remains a challenge.
-How can ensure that the CSDDD is effective in promoting human rights?
+How can we ensure that the CSDDD is effective in promoting human rights?
 Many scholars insist on the approach of multistakeholder collaboration, meaning that only the ability of different actors to shape, implement, and oversee due diligence practices will ensure its effectiveness.

 Through three interactive panels, this event will: